Technology behind Keyboarding Online

 Today and the Future

 Over the past few years, features have been added constantly to continue improving the program.
 We moved the Teacher Manager to a newer platform that provided extra stability and support, and provided for even more rapid development.
 Our website has undergone a dramatic makeover and we are continuing to add new schools daily.

-We envision Keyboarding Online being at every elementary school, being used by every student, and having all students go into middle school and high school typing correctly with incredible speed and accuracy.
+We envisioned Keyboarding Online as being at every elementary school.
+We hope for every student to use it, and have all students go into middle school and high school typing correctly with incredible speed and accuracy.
 Keyboarding is here to stay, and so is Keyboarding Online!